Amaru333/blockhouse-submission/README.md

 # Project Documentation

-This documentation provides an overview of the project’s setup, API integration details, state management strategy, and the challenges encountered during development along with their solutions.
+This documentation provides an overview of the project’s setup and API integration details.

 ## Project Setup Guide